Max Velocity Sprinting:

 ✔ Hamstring & hip function – Critical roles in top-speed sprinting

-✔ Stride length vs. stride frequency – What matters most?
+✔ Stride length vs. stride frequency – How to balance the two

-✔ Joint/Tendon stiffness & power – Optimizing efficiency at high speeds
+✔ Joint/Tendon stiffness & power – Optimizing force transfer efficiency at high speeds

 Who Is This For?

-Coaches who want evidence-based methods to improve speed
+Coaches who want an evidence-based framework for the development of speed

 Athletes looking to understand the mechanics of elite sprinting